zsh-zsh-zsh/zsh-zsh-zsh.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zhang, Shuhan, a PhD student majoring Paleontology and stratigraphy at Nanjing University.
+Hi, I am Zhang, Shuhan, a PhD student majoring paleontology and stratigraphy at Nanjing University.
 My works focused on macroevolution at temporal and spatial sclaes, quantitative stratigraphy and data analyses in paleobiology.

 A data-driven personal website
 ======